hoho/conkitty-route/README.md

 ### Form summary

-Form is a special kind of Frames to handle HTML forms.
+The Form is a special kind of the Frame to handle HTML forms.

 ### Form settings